 I lingered in the dark space for a minute, and just as I was about to exit noticed a man entering with an infant in his arms.
 The baby was no more than six months old, with an ailment on its upper lip.
 The father held the baby with one arm, while using his other hand to pet the back of a rat that was resting on a ledge.

-- This was Gessi Kanellopoulos’s first feature for Outpost magazine.
+- This was Gessi Kanellopoulos’s first feature for Outpost and first appeared in our magazine.